-San Andreas Fault Documentary
+WATCHSan Andreas Fault Documentary

 This San Andreas Fault documentary

-its entirety following the 1906 San
+fault since the 1906 San Francisco

-Francisco earthquake.
-Recent quakes and
+earthquake.
+Recent quakes and the science

-is also discussed.
-The San Andreas Fault
+of plate tectonics is discussed.
+The San

-runs roughly 810 miles through California
+Andreas Fault runs roughly 810 miles

-and forms the tectonic boundary between
+through California and forms the tectonic

-the North American Plate and the Pacific
+boundary between the North American Plate

-1989 San Francisco Earthquake Footage
+WATCH1989 San Francisco Earthquake Footage

 This video features footage from the